severinsimmler/mure/README.md

 >>> next(responses)
 ```

 the first two resources are requested in parallel and blocks until both of the responses are available (i.e. if resource 1 takes 1 second and resource 2 takes 10 seconds, it blocks 10 seconds although resource 1 is already available after 1 second).
+The response of resource 1 is yielded.

-If you execute `next()` a second time:
+Executing `next()` a second time:

 ```python
 >>> next(response)
 ```

-this will be super fast, because the response is already available.
+will be super fast, because the response of resource 2 is already available.
+Executing `next()` a third time will be "slow" again, because the next batch of resources is requested.

 However, there is also a convenience function for POST requests: